ksuglotova/fetch_take_home_assessment/README.md

 ### 2. How did you discover the data quality issues?

 With respect to data quality issues, I mainly assessed that we have reasonably correct data for the dimensions (brands, users, CPG), we're able to match facts (receipts) with dimensions, and the dates in facts make sense (e.g. users created before their first login).
-The queries I used for that are stored in `\data_quality\`.
+The queries I used for that are linked above.
-I would appreciate it if you point out the most important data quality issues from your perspective.

 ### 3. What do you need to know to resolve the data quality issues?
 If that's fine, I would like to understand upstream ELT processes better.
 This, and the answers to the questions about data, would allow me to come up with the plan to tackle data quality issues in a predictable and organized manner.